what is marketing research

 Marketing Research is carried out by a business for its own use to validate & plan commercial efforts.

-Market Research is a broad overview of an industry & businesses in it.
+Market Research is a broad overview of a specific industry & businesses within it.

 What is Marketing Research in a nutshell?